-If you will be installing your own sprinkler system, one of the most parts of the installation will be the sprinkler manifold valve.
-The manifold valve is used distribute water from the main water supply to the other various valves in the sprinkler system.
-It is usually the main connection point from which all sprinkler pipe line originate.
+If you will be installing your own sprinkler system, one of the most important parts is the sprinkler manifold valve.
+The manifold valve is used to distribute water from the main water supply to the other various valves in the sprinkler system.
+It is usually the main connection point from which all sprinkler pipe lines originate.
 It is not difficult to create a manifold valve for your sprinkler system and this simple guide will show you how.
 Let's get started.

 Step 1 - Turn Off Water Supply